schellingerhout/schellingerhout.github.io/_posts/2019-02-11-datatransmission1.md

 title: "Data Transmission with Delphi (Part 1: Pointers and Structures)"
 excerpt_separator: "<!--more-->"
 categories:
+  - Data Transmission
+tags:
+  - Delphi
+  - Communication
+  - Cross-Language
   - DLL
   - Records
   - Structs
-  - Pointer Math
-tags:
-  - Delphi
-  - Communication
-  - Cross-Platform

 ---

 In this blog post I will start to describe the data structures and the use of pointers in communicating cross-platform via DLLs.